 Olympia Harbor Days (September)

-This free family friendly festival at Percival Landing is a celebration of maritime heritage hosted by the South Sound Maritime Heritage Association.
+This free festival at Percival Landing is a celebration of maritime heritage hosted by the South Sound Maritime Heritage Association.
 On water, maritime fans can enjoy tours of historic tugboats and vessels, cruises on Budd Bay and vintage tugboat races.
 On land, festival attendees can take part in nautical-themed attractions while enjoying art, food, and music.

 Exterior of the Marie Bed & Breakfast in Olympia